healthrx.com

 Sleep Apnea and the SURMOUNT-OSA Data

 SURMOUNT-OSA (two trials, N=469 total) showed that tirzepatide reduced apnea-hypopnea index by 25.3 to 29.3 events per hour versus 5.3 to 6.0 events per hour for placebo at 52 weeks, with 42% of patients achieving disease remission in the higher-BMI cohort [18].
-If your sleep apnea is managed by CPAP alone with no weight-loss pharmacotherapy, that represents a gap a second-opinion provider might address.
+For adults whose history matches the current indication, these data support discussing tirzepatide alongside positive-airway-pressure therapy and other weight-management approaches; CPAP treatment by itself is not evidence of poor care.

 USPSTF and Society Guidelines: What You Are Entitled to Expect